flowcustom/devwalks.github.io/_posts/2017-08-17-lets-build-saas-planning.md

 Ben

 p.s.
-If you'd like to learn moreabout using the jobs-to-be-done process for creating innovative products, please check out this interview with Karen Dillon on thisisproductmanagement.com: [Jobs to be done interview](https://www.thisisproductmanagement.com/episodes/jobs-to-be-done/)
+If you'd like to learn more about using the jobs-to-be-done process for creating innovative products, please check out this interview with Karen Dillon on thisisproductmanagement.com: [Jobs to be done interview](https://www.thisisproductmanagement.com/episodes/jobs-to-be-done/)